harry2258/BannerReplacerPlugin/README.md

 # A Banners.json replacer for a certain anime game

-A simple Banners.json replacer plugin to be used with Grasscutter
+A simple Banners.json replacer plugin to be used with Grasscutter.

 ## Features

 - Auto reload on banner change. `watchGachaConfig` should be doing this but is not.